d12frosted/elpa-mirror/melpa/treeview-readme.txt

   state  The state of the node.
 See below for details

+  selected
+         Whether the node is selected (non-nil if selected, nil if not)

 Node states: Each node is in exactly one of three states, which are represented by the following Lisp symbols: